Programie/NetworkMusicPlayer/README.md

 ### Player

 The player connects to the server and plays the media in the library.
+A player could be your media center (e.g. an addon for XBMC/Kodi).
+Even DLNA support is planed!

 ### Web interface